altocodenl/cell/readme.md

 [Kartik Agaram](http://akkartik.name) has provided extremely valuable insights and questions.

+Leon Marshall has contributed the term "speak" to describe interactions between programs.

 ## License

-ac:pic is written by [Altocode](https://altocode.nl) and released into the public domain.
+cells is written by [Altocode](https://altocode.nl) and released into the public domain.